Denny answers:

 Bible Truth

-- "Brothers and sisters, I beg you to help me in my work by praying to God for me.
-Do this because of our Lord Jesus and the love that the Holy Spirit gives us" (Romans 15:30, NCV).
+"Brothers and sisters, I am asking you through the authority of our Lord Jesus Christ to join me in my struggle by praying to God for me.
+Pray for me with the love the Holy Spirit provides" (Romans 15:30).